cbhy3/webappproj/README.md

 todo:
 user support tickets
-catalog sorting
-redesign profile page, notably sidebar
+decide what to do with profile page profile tab